What Is Epilepsy?

 - Pancreatitis (inflammation of the pancreas) and kidney problems are also rare but serious side effects.

 Carbamazepine (Tegretol, Equetro, Carbatrol, and generic) is used for many types of epilepsy including partial seizures, generalized tonic-clonic (grand mal) seizures, and mixed seizures.
 A chewable form is available for children.

 Common side effects of carbamazepine include dizziness, drowsiness, problems with walking and coordination, nausea, and vomiting.

 Carbamazepine can make hormonal forms of birth control less effective.
 It can also interact with many types of prescription medication.

 More serious side effects may include:

 - Rare but life-threatening skin reactions, including toxic epidermal necrolysis and Stevens-Johnson syndrome.
 These skin reactions cause rash, mouth sores, peeling and blistering skin, and other severe symptoms.
 People of Asian ancestry have a 10 times greater risk for skin reactions than other ethnicities.

 - Bone marrow blood disorders such as aplastic anemia and agranulocytosis.

-- Patients should be sure to inform their doctors if they have any sign of sore throat, fever, easy bruising, or unusual bleeding, or severe fatigue,
+- Be sure to inform your provider if you have sore throat, fever, easy bruising, unusual bleeding, or severe fatigue.

 - Long-term therapy may cause bone density loss (osteoporosis) in women.